-The report must include an assessment of the likely effects upon habitats and species recorded in the locality; an identification of mitigation measures to avoid adverse impacts; and where impacts cannot be reduced further, details of compensatory provision to offset the harm of the development (likely to include new opportunities for habitat creation/enhancement).
+The report must include an assessment of the likely effects upon habitats and species recorded in the locality; an identification of mitigation measures to avoid adverse impacts; and where impacts cannot be reduced further, details of compensatory provision to offset the harm of the development (likely to include new opportunities for habitat creation/enhancement), so that there is a clear net gain for biodiversity.
 The report should also consider any impacts upon geological interests, such as Limestone Pavements.